daniel-tomberg/daniel-tomberg/README.md

 ## My Projects

-[**RivalFinder**](https://www.rivalfinder.cv/) - AI Service in which you can enter an idea and it will give all competitors on this idea, analyze strengths and weaknesses, earnings, traffic, etc.
+[**RivalFinder**](https://www.rivalfinder.cv/) - AI Service in which you can enter a startup idea and it will give all competitors on this idea, analyze strengths and weaknesses, earnings, traffic, etc.

 [**LinkedBoostAI.xyz**](https://www.linkedboostai.xyz/) - AI Service that improves your resume & gives guides for job search